tjercus/privateer-app/README.md

 - replace lastUrlSegment with router hook
 - check incoming list of spaceships with Zod
 - add lastModifiedAt attributes
-- use Visma form validation: https://ux.visma.com/weblibrary/latest/development/documentation/docs/validation.php
-- add Cypress tests
 - from static button to animated one
 - WCAG 2.1
-- fix icon buttons
-- upgrade nc4 to vud
 - custom useBoolean hook when needed
 - fix enter keyboard for cancel button
-- i18n
-- find out if the view layer can work with only Maybe's instead of nullable
-- upgrade to create-vite
-- import sorter plugin for prettier?

 ### nice to have

 - try with generic table component as in the article below
 - RBAC
 - where to assemble the domain, on the app or the server?
+- import sorter plugin for prettier?
+- find out if the view layer can work with only Maybe's instead of nullable

 ### blocked by current react-nc4 version